kevinweber/lazy-load-for-videos/assets/README.md

-Assets
+Asset Folders
 ====================

-Files in this folder are auto-generated.
-Do not modify them directly.
+The asset folders (css, js and media) are auto-generated.
+Do not modify their content directly.